Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling

 \section{Analysis of mechanical constraints}

-In this section, we verified various mechanical constraints in our model.
-The detailed objective function was described in Appendix \ref{app:training}.
-For clarity, we evaluated the prediction performance of VRNN using the basketball data among various options: (1) VRNN, (2) VRNN-$C_{pos}$, (3) VRNN-$C_{pos,acc}$, (4) VRNN-$C_{pos,acc,jrk}$, and (5) VRNN-$C_{pos,acc,jrk}$-$\mathcal{L}_{acc}$ (VRNN-Mech in the main text).
-The second, third, and fourth options added the penalty of the second, first, third terms in Eq.(\ref{eq:penalty2}), respectively.
-The fifth option added the acceleration reconstruction term $\mathcal{L}_{acc}$.
+Here we verify various mechanical constraints in our model.
+The detailed objective function was described in \ref{app:training}.
+For clarity, we evaluated the prediction performance of the VRNN using the basketball data among various options: (1) VRNN, (2) VRNN-$C_{pos}$, (3) VRNN-$C_{pos,acc}$, (4) VRNN-$C_{pos,acc,jrk}$, and (5) VRNN-$C_{pos,acc,jrk}$-$\mathcal{L}_{rec}$ (VRNN-Mech in the main text).
+The second, third, and fourth options added the penalty of the second, first, and third terms in Eq. (\ref{eq:penalty2}), respectively.
+The fifth option added the acceleration reconstruction term $\mathcal{L}_{rec}$.